BRUCE ROY FOR VERMONT - FOCUS ON VERMONT and CHITTENDEN COUNTY

 Legislative Imbalance

-Today’s supermajority imbalance in the General Assembly always allows for a reversal of the Governor’s check and balance mechanism to veto laws.
-The Governor’s veto power is critical to the responsible operation of our legislative functions in responding to slanted or troubling legislation, especially given his strong approval and trust rating.
+Today’s rmajority imbalance in the General Assembly is short circuiting reasonable conversation on important bills.
+The Governor’s ideas and plans are critical to the responsible operation of our legislative functions in responding to slanted or troubling legislation, especially given his strong approval and trust rating.
 We need common sense to set priorities and assure the focus on the true needs of Vermonters, not whatever the hot political topic of the day is.
-Governor Scott's veto power MUST be restored and that is only accomplished by electing more conservatives to the General Assembly to support him.
+Governor Scott's ability to implement his ideas and plans MUST be solidified and that is only accomplished by electing more conservatives and moderates to the General Assembly to support him.

 Open discussion and contrary opinions are key to good solutions.